zephyrproject-rtos/zephyr/boards/others/neorv32/doc/index.rst

 Flashing via JTAG
 =================

-Here is an example for building and flashing the :ref:`hello_world` application for the NEORV32 via JTAG.
+Here is an example for building and flashing the :zephyr:code-sample:`hello_world` application for the NEORV32 via JTAG.
 Flashing via JTAG requires a NEORV32 SoC implementation with the On-Chip Debugger (OCD) and bootloader enabled.